-If you think he might have COVID-19, contact Info-Santé (8-1-1).
+If you think he might have COVID-19, and you have questions, contact Info-Santé (8-1-1).

 In some cases, you should promptly see a doctor or go to the emergency room if your child is feverish.
 See the red box on page 647.
 Make sure your child is dressed comfortably and is neither too cold nor too hot.
 Don't undress him completely because he may get cold.
 To prevent him from becoming dehydrated, have him drink often.